How To Avoid Ironing Like a Champ

 • Sometimes you can get away with a quick press only to certain areas.
 I find the hems of skirts, dresses and pants often get creased so give those some attention.
 You might find those two minutes are all you need to make your clothes look good.

-If you really can’t handle wrinkles or ironing of any kind, here are my favourite low wrinkle pieces to help you avoid ironing and keep you looking fab:
+If you really can’t handle wrinkles or ironing of any kind, here are a couple of my favourite low wrinkle pieces to help you avoid ironing and keep you looking fab.
+The Mirren dress is made of lightweight ponté, a stretchy rayon/polyester/spandex blend that will wrinkle when scrunched but is easy to release wrinkles from just from hanging on a body.

-Ponté is a great medium weight knit that is tough to crease, making it perfect for a non-wrinkling pant like the Kissin' Pant
+That being said, heavyweight ponté (poly/rayon/spandex) is a great knit that is tough to crease, making it perfect for a non-wrinkling pant like the Kissin' Pant.

 Back to blog